8ta4/quest/DONTREADME.md

 > Do the questions in `quest` form a bijection with the content?

 Yeah, absolutely.
 The questions in `quest` are designed to form a bijection with the content.
 So if you go through all the questions and read the text they reveal, you'll cover everything.
-This way, you can get through the entire material by just following the Q&A, which helps you get a full understanding.

 ## Functionality